 This initiative is backed by major investors as part of an international programme to develop AI and AR technologies.

 Introducing Banuba technology

-The Banuba AR SDK is a unique product for mobile app developers, which combines several advanced technologies and is suitable even for constrained devices such as 3D face detection and tracking, 3D face analysis, including detection of skin and hair colour, hair style, and separation of objects from the background.
+The Banuba AR SDK is a unique product for mobile app developers.
+It is suitable even for constrained devices and combines several advanced technologies.
+Banuba features 3D face detection and tracking, 3D face analysis, including detection of skin and hair color, hair style, and the separation of objects from the background.